2020 NFL Mock Draft: 5 OTs in Top 15 Picks

 32. Kansas City Chiefs: Cesar Ruiz, C, Michigan

 The Chiefs could snag a running back here, but I don't think they can pass on the best interior offensive lineman in the draft.
-Ruiz is a 6-4, 319-pound rock, who is very difficult to deal with in the trenches.
+Ruiz is a 6-foot-4, 319-pound rock who is very difficult to deal with in the trenches.

 MORE FROM SI GAMBLING: